feyhide/golang101/README.md

 ## ▶️ How to Run Code

-To run any specific lesson, use the following command:
+To run any specific lesson except webapp, use the following command:

 ```sh
 go run <foldername>/main.go